Western heat wave sets records, fuels fire near Boulder, Colo.

 The zone under evacuation orders was scaled back some Sunday but still covered 699 housing units and 836 buildings, affecting 1,629 people.

-The ignition source of the blaze was unknown.
+The cause of the blaze was unknown.

-The fire came on the heels of the Boulder Fire, Colorado’s most destructive on record, on Dec.
+The fire came on the heels of the Marshall Fire near Boulder, Colorado’s most destructive on record, on Dec.
 30.

-Both conflagrations occurred amid abnormally warm conditions and drought, which scientists says are increasing in a warming world.
+Both conflagrations occurred amid abnormally warm conditions and drought, which scientists say are increasing in a warming world.

-While the winds that fanned Saturday’s fire had diminished on Sunday, unusually warm weather continued.
+While the winds that fanned Saturday’s fire had diminished Sunday, unusually warm weather continued.

 Record highs in the 70s and 80s were predicted in eight western states from Arizona to western Texas.
 High temperatures were forecast to rise 20 to 30 degrees above normal from the Texas Panhandle through eastern Colorado, the western Dakotas and much of Wyoming and Montana.

-By Monday and Tuesday, more seasonal conditions were anticipated in the West as a zone of low pressure diving into California moves inland.
+By Monday and Tuesday, more-seasonal conditions are anticipated in the West as a zone of low pressure diving into California moves inland.
 That same storm system could bring severe weather to parts of the central and eastern United States between Tuesday and Thursday.

 In the Lower Mississippi Valley and middle Gulf Coast region, the National Weather Service Storm Prediction Center warned that, by Wednesday, there is “the potential for widespread damaging winds and tornadoes, including the possibility of a regional tornado outbreak including strong (EF2+) tornadoes.”